Russian church architecture

 The architects of Vladimir-Suzdal switched from brick to white limestone ashlar as their main building material, which provided for dramatically effective church silhouettes, but made church construction very costly.
 The ornamentation combined native carpentry, oriental, Italian Renaissance, and German Gothic motifs.
 The architects of Novgorod and Pskov constructed their churches of fieldstone and undressed blocks of limestone.
-As a result, the northwestern buildings have highly textured walls, as if hand-moulded of clay.
-A trefoil facade with pointed gables was a common arrangement in the later Novgorod Republic.
+As a result, the north-western buildings have highly textured walls, as if hand-moulded of clay.
+A trefoil façade with pointed gables was a common arrangement in the later Novgorod Republic.
 The churches of Pskov were tiny and gabled; they developed an enclosed gallery which led to a porch and a simple belfry, or zvonnitsa.

 The dominant concern of late medieval Russian architecture was the placement of the belfry.
 An early solution to the problem was to put the belfry above the main body of the church.
 Detached belfries with tent roofs are exceedingly common in the 17th century; they are often joined to the church by a gallery or a low elongated narthex.
 The latter arrangement is known as the "ship design", with the belfry rising above the porch serving as the prow.
-The Muscovite Baroque churches represent the tiered structure of traditional Russian log churches "in which a pyramidal silhouette ascends in a series of diminishing octahedrons" (W. C. Brumfield).
+The Muscovite Baroque churches represent the tiered structure of traditional Russian log churches "in which a pyramidal silhouette ascends in a series of diminishing octahedrons".
 This type of the church is known as the "octagon on cube" church.